radar/paranoia/README.md

 #### delete_all:

-The gem supports `delete_all` method, however it is disabled by default, to enabled add this in your `environment` file
+The gem supports `delete_all` method, however it is disabled by default, to enable it add this in your `environment` file

 ``` ruby
 Paranoia.delete_all_enabled = true